 Danum Valley is a conservation area of 438 square kilometres jungle which is home for an extensive diversity of tropical flora and fauna.
 Unfortunately, areas of undisturbed lowland dipterocarp forest become increasingly rare.
 Here, you can clearly see the beauty of the truly natural world and the ugliness of a natural world utterly manipulated by humans.
 After Kinabatangan River Cruise, I was disappointed about responsible tourism practices in Sabah and sad how few areas of rainforest are left on Borneo.
 I wanted to check, how it looks like in other places.
 Curiosity brought me for the jungle trekking in Danum Valley, which thankfully was a great experience.
 Same with the rainforest in Brunei Darussalam, which is aware of responsible tourism practisess and protects their forest really well.

+If you are planning to travel in Sabah, you have to know that Borneo jungle you dreamed about, is gone.
 Going through hundreds of kilometers of palm oil plantations in Sabah, I finally arrived to giant forest I was looking for in Borneo.
 Nowadays, seeing the wildlife of Borneo is really expensive.
 No wonder why, as not much of the rainforest is left after extensive logging so that humans can have hardwood furniture.
 Second reason for deforestation are palm oil plantations which absorbed most of Borneo.
 Unfortunately, none of us if without fault in this situation.
 We consume a bunch of food and cosmetics that include palm oil.
 It’s not only killing the wildlife but also makes our arteries clogged.

 Accommodations in Danum Valley will not guarantee seeing lots of wildlife.
 Sometimes you can spend a lot of money and see little.
 However, when you are disappointed by seeing no animals, hopefully next time you see ‘palm oil’ in food ingredients you will know why you should return it to the shelf.